Best Outdoor & Adventure 2026

 Pros

-• Satellite SOS and two-way messaging
+• Satellite SOS two-way messaging

-• 3,000-nit display (brightest available)
+• 3,000-nit brightest display

 • 40m dive certified